mvsanghvi/Lit-Review/Innate Immunity/RIG-I Regulation.md

 	- 5′-triphosphate dsRNA has been shown to exhibit antiviral activity against lethal IAV infection
 	- Unique RIG-I agonist has been reported to exhibit significant antitumor activity
 	- RIG-I antagonists have also been identified with the aim of controlling excessive IFN production
+## Regulation by Host Proteins
+### Regulation by ubiquitin ligases and deubiquitinases
+- Post translational modifications plays an essential role in regulating RLR/MAVs-mediated signaling
+### Regulation by other host proteins
+- 14-3-3 proteins including 14-3-3ε and 14-3-3η can function as mitochondrial transporting chaperones
+- NS3 proteins antagonize RLR-mediated signaling by sequestrating 14-3-3 proteins
+- Zyxin, involved in actin polymerization
+	- Localizes with MAVs on the mitochondria and functions as a scaffold protein for the interaction between RLRs and MAvs
+- SIDT2, a dsRNA transporter protein, enhances RLR signaling by enhancing the transport of internalized dsRNA from endosomal compartments to the cytoplasm for viral detection by RLRs.